 For film fanatics

-Consistently ranked as one of the top film studies courses in London (NSS), this dynamic course combines film theory, world cinema studies and video-making practice to give you a comprehensive, critical study of film.
+Consistently rated as one of the top film studies programmes in London, this dynamic and wide-ranging course combines film theory, world cinema studies and digital video practice to give you a comprehensive, critical study of film.
 Our focus is on the cultural, aesthetic and economic importance of film, past, present and future.
 You’ll acquire an extensive filmic knowledge and learn to analyse film in all its forms and cultural diversity.
 Throughout the course, you'll produce a distinctive portfolio of critical and practical work with the help of expert tutors and industry professionals.
-What's more, as a student in the heart of our film-making capital, you’ll benefit from our partnership with the British Film Institute as well as having some amazing opportunities to get involved with the full array of media industries on your doorstep.
+What's more, as a student in the heart of our film-making capital, you’ll benefit from our exclusive partnership with the British Film Institute as well as having some amazing opportunities to get involved with the full array of media industries on our doorstep.

 We offer the opportunity for all undergraduate Home/EU students to undertake a work placement, internship or work experience while studying a full-time course starting in September 2021.

 Why study Film at LSBU?

 - Watch and analyse an abundance of great films across a range of genres: lectures are accompanied by weekly film screenings and interactive seminars.

 - Courses are taught by expert film scholars and industry active practitioners with excellent links to arts and media organisations.